microsoft/Moodle-Teams-Bot/README.md

 * Bot Application Password - Application Password from Step 1
 * Azure Ad Application ID - The Application ID saved in the "Setup Page" of your Office 365 Moodle Plugin
 * Azure Ad Application Key - The Application Key saved in the "Setup Page" of your Office 365 Moodle Plugin
+* Azure Ad Teanant - The tenant name (xyz.onmicrosoft.com) of your Azure AD tenant

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://aka.ms/DeployMoodleTeamsBot)